 Cluster Expansion#

 This page details how to add cluster nodes to a Squirro installation.
-Refer to Installing Squirro on Linux for base Linux installation.
+For base Linux installation, see the Installing Squirro on Linux page.

-For background on Squirro cluster setups, refer to How Squirro Scales.
-This page provides an overview of Squirro components and their scaling considerations.
+For background on Squirro cluster setups, see the How Squirro Scales page.
+That page provides an overview of Squirro components and their scaling considerations.

 Prerequisites#